Jullebelle/BIT607_Assessment3/README.md

 # BIT607_Assessment3
-refactor of the Snazzy Paws Grooming website
+The repository is provided as supporting evidence for the refactor discussed in the assessment submission.